pietro-fantini/macro-mcp/README.md

 ### Meal Tracking

 **Example prompts:**
-- "Save my breakfast: 2 eggs (100g), toast (50g), avocado (40g) - 450 calories with 25g protein, 30g carbs, 28g fat"
+- "Save my breakfast from today: 2 eggs (100g), toast (50g), avocado (40g) - 450 calories with 25g protein, 30g carbs, 28g fat"
-- "Record my lunch for user 'john123'"
+- "Record my lunch from yesterday (2025-10-12) for user 'john123'"
-- "Log this dinner meal with its macros"
+- "Log this dinner meal from October 10th with its macros"

+**Note:** You can log meals retroactively by specifying the date when the meal was actually consumed, even if you're recording it days later.

 ### Querying Meal History

 **Example prompts:**
-- "Show me my last 10 meals"
+- "Show me all my meals from October 13, 2025"
-- "What was my total calorie intake today?"
+- "What was my total calorie intake on October 12?"
-- "Get all my breakfast meals from this week"
+- "Get all my breakfast meals from last week"
+- "Show me my daily calorie totals for the last 7 days"
 - "Calculate average calories per meal type"

 ### Example Output